 - Viva offers Medicare Advantage plans throughout Alabama.

-- Viva Medicare Advantage plans are Health Maintenance Organizations (HMOs) and include Part D coverage.
+- Viva Medicare Advantage plans are HMOs that include Part D coverage.

-- Special Needs Plans (SNPs) are available for people enrolled in both Medicare and Medicaid.
+- Special Needs Plans are also available for people who are enrolled in both Medicare and Medicaid.

 Viva is a health insurance provider based in Birmingham, Alabama.
 The company is part of the University of Alabama at Birmingham Health System and works with a large network of providers throughout the state.

 Viva’s insurance offerings include Medicare Advantage plans at a variety of price points.
-Plans give you all the coverage of standard Medicare Advantage plans, with additional coverage for things like dental care and prescriptions.
+These plans give you all the coverage of original Medicare but with additional coverage for things like dental care and prescriptions.

-Read on to learn which types of Medicare Advantage plans are offered by Viva in Alabama and which services they cover.
+Read on to learn about the types of Medicare Advantage plans offered by Viva in Alabama and the services they cover.

 Viva Medicare Advantage plans are offered across the state of Alabama.
 The company has a local focus, with offices and help centers throughout the state.